Sources

 RECRUIT FROM OUTSIDE

-Sometimes hiring from the outside is necessary for management level positions.
+the organization is necessary for management level positions.
 If

-your organization is growing quickly or entering a new market, you
+an organization is growing quickly or entering a new market, there

-may not have time to develop veteran managers internally.
+may not be enough time to develop veteran managers internally.
 Hiring experienced outside managers

 will be the only option.